-• A model path is used within Annotation Path, Model Element Path, Navigation Property Path, and Property Path expressions to traverse the model of a service and resolves to the model element identified by the path.
-It allows assigning values to terms or term properties of the built-in types Edm.AnnotationPath, Edm.NavigationPropertyPath, Edm.PropertyPath, and their base types Edm.AnyPropertyPath and Edm.ModelElementPath. • An instance path is used within a Value Path expression to traverse a graph of type instances and resolves to the value identified by the path.
-It allows assigning values to terms or term properties of built-in types other than the Edm.Path types, or of any model-defined type.
+- A model path is evaluated on the entity model of a service and resolves to a model element.
+Model paths are used within Annotation Path, Model Element Path, Navigation Property Path, and Property Path expressions.
+They allow assigning values to terms or term properties of the built-in types Edm.
+AnnotationPath, Edm.
+ModelElementPath, Edm.
+NavigationPropertyPath, Edm.
+PropertyPath, and Edm.
+AnyPropertyPath. - An instance path is evaluated on a type instance and its nested or related type instances and resolves to the instance or collection of instances identified by the path.
+Instance paths are used within Value Path expressions.
+They allow assigning values to terms or term properties of model-defined types or of built-in types other than the Edm.\Path types.